I don’t remember, back in about 1954 (I was ten), ever seeing a dog on lead. I don’t actually remember seeing many dogs at all.

 Behaviourists and trainers like me have jobs because, due to the life that today’s people give their pet dogs (most of which have some working breed in their veins) the dogs need therapy or artificial stimulation by way of training, agility and so on to compensate for the lives they really need.

 Too many dogs.
 Too much noise.
 Too little time.
 Too little space.
 Too much excitement.
-Too little fulfillment.
+Too little fulfilment.
 Too much necessary dependence upon training.

 What’s the future?